Likvid Bank Cloud Foundation

 The team wants to manage everything as code:

-• Platform registration in meshStack
+• Integration of the AKS Platform in meshStack

 Challenges